Yerimah/Capstone-project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hats of to the Microverse Team
-- Inspiration
+- Design and inspiration by **Cindy Shin on Behance**
 - etc

 ## 📝 License